 Throughout Hitler's Dog, MacDonald pulls off what seems like an impossible feat in 2017: He takes the viewer completely out of the real world for 60 minutes to serve them some rare, well-deserved escapism.
 It's immensely refreshing to bask in the all-purpose, timeless genius of Norm MacDonald, a man who revels in Russian literature in his personal life yet portrays himself as a know-nothing bumpkin in his professional one.
 At a time when more people have more opinions than ever, he uses his coveted Netflix platform to say nothing at all—and MacDonald's comedic legacy will endure as a man who zagged whenever the world zigged.

 The success of Hitler's Dog, MacDonald's first special since 2011's Me Doing Standup, is especially relieving given that the over-40 set of male comedians has not fared as well with their recent Netflix specials.
-Earlier this year, Dave Chappelle made his much-awaited return to the stand-up comedy special game with Deep in the Heart of Texas, positioning himself as an elder statesman lecturing a new generation about things like addressing transgender people by their preferred pronouns.
+Earlier this year, Dave Chappelle made his much-awaited return to the stand-up comedy special game with Deep in the Heart of Texas, positioning himself as an elder statesman lecturing a new generation about things like the inconvenience of addressing transgender people by their correct pronouns.
 Similarly, Louis C.K. tried to aw shucks his way through the issue on his Netflix special Louis C.K.: 2017.
 "I'd give a million dollars to wake up like, 'Oh, I'm an owl," he joked.
 Both came off like middle-aged men "going there" on touchy issues, falling flat by being behind in the cultural conversation.

 Hitler's Dog, on the other hand, is wise enough to play to MacDonald's strengths, stripping comedy down to the bare essentials.
 "I wanted to avoid them," he says of hot-button issues.
 "I've talked to Louie about it.
 He and I were trying to do stuff that was kind of similar on child molesting.
 He did a monologue on SNL where he did it, and he got backlash.
 He doesn't care if he gets backlash or anything, but I thought it was real funny stuff.
 But I just worry about people hurting other people because of something I said.
 I don't want that to ever happen.
 I don't have anything that profound to say that would equal one person getting the shit kicked out of them."